AndrewMicallef/lovescriptsbots/readme.md

 # Love:ScriptBots

-This project is a hobbiests fork of Andrej Karpathy's [ScriptBots], rewritten in the [love2D] engine.
+This project is a hobbyists fork of Andrej Karpathy's [ScriptBots], rewritten in the [love2D] engine.

 --------------------------------------------------------------------------------